VRLabs/World-Physics/README.md

 This package is set up for a physics demo.
 A cube falls and collides with the world.
 Use the demo to learn basic avatar physics.

-Using gravity seems to have some minor local-only issues on the Y axis and with culling.
-Not really a big deal, hard to even notice.
-Doesn't happen if you don't use gravity on a given rigidbody.

 ## Downloads

 You can grab the latest version of the World Physics in [Releases](https://github.com/VRLabs/World-Physics/releases/latest).